Duchy of Normandy: Origins

 The first Viking attack up the Seine river took place in 820.
 By 911, the area had been raided many times and there were even small Viking settlements on the lower Seine.
 The text of the Treaty of Saint-Clair-sur-Epte has not survived.
 It is only known through the historian Dudo of Saint-Quentin, who was writing a century after the event.
 The exact date of the treaty is unknown, but it was likely in the autumn of 911.
 By the agreement, Charles III, king of the West Franks, granted to the Viking leader Rollo some lands along the lower Seine that were apparently already under Danish control.
 Whether Rollo himself was a Dane or a Norwegian is not known.
 For his part, Rollo agreed to defend the territory from other Vikings and that he and his men would convert to Christianity.
-Rollo's decision to convert and come to terms with the Franks came in the aftermath of his defeat at the battle of Chartres by Dukes Richard of Burgundy and Robert of Neustria (the future Robert I of France) earlier in 911.
+Rollo's decision to convert and come to terms with the Franks came in the aftermath of his defeat at the battle of Chartres by Richard of Burgundy and Robert of Neustria (the future Robert I of France) earlier in 911.

 The territory ceded to Rollo comprised the pagi of the Caux, Évrecin, Roumois and Talou.
 This was territory formerly known as the county of Rouen, and which would become Upper Normandy.
 A royal diploma of 918 confirms the donation of 911, using the verb adnuo ("I grant").
 There is no evidence that Rollo owed any service or oath to the king for his lands, nor that there were any legal means for the king to take them back: they were granted outright.
 Likewise, Rollo does not seem to have been created a count or given comital authority, but later sagas refer to him as Rúðujarl (earl of Rouen).